 There are two ways the statement importer can receive your bank transactions, either by using direct and automatic bank feeds or by drag and drop uploading of electronic bank statements.

-Both are enabled by selecting your bank account in your bookkeeping area then click the ‘Setup statement importer’ button.
+Both are enabled by selecting your bank account in your bookkeeping area then click the ‘Setup statement importer’ button, or alternatively for Cashplus you will need to email your Account Manager.

 Automatic bank feeds

-With secure bank feeds from Barclays and HSBC we can automatically import your business bank transactions each working day.
+With secure bank feeds from Barclays, HSBC and Cashplus we can automatically import your business bank transactions each working day.
 Transactions will appear in your statement importer without you having to log in to your bank or upload any files.

 Uploading electronic bank statements